Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 #### Templates and Components

 With Go, templates can be named.
 With this, we can define components inside the `components` directory.
-These templates are passed to the templating engine.
+These templates are passed to the template engine.

 There is also the `base.html` and `base.htmx` templates for the initial request and SSR request with HTMX.